Pet Mice Squeaking: How to Decode the Different Types of Sounds

 Why do Pet Mice Squeak?
-5 Things to Know About
+5 Most Common Reasons

 Mice will squeak, and you can expect them to do that when you own a mouse.
 They use squeaking as a form of communication between them, but you may also hear them in some other instances.